 the reasoning for the semantic web line of thought is as follows: for well-known

-classes of resources, use some magic http: URI prefix instead of a new URI scheme. the advantage of this approach is usually explained by the fact that clients not knowing the special magic nature of the http: prefix can still access the resource and get a description about what it is (usually expected to be RDF), whereas clients knowing the magic prefix can behave in exactly the same way as they would for a new URI scheme.
+classes of resources, use some magic https: URI prefix instead of a new URI scheme. the advantage of this approach is usually explained by the fact that clients not knowing the special magic nature of the https: prefix can still access the resource and get a description about what it is (usually expected to be RDF), whereas clients knowing the magic prefix can behave in exactly the same way as they would for a new URI scheme.

-from the semantic web point of view, this looks very convenient, because any semantic web client can safely live in an HTTP-only world and assume that descriptions can always be found via httpRange-14 (if they are available). but are there any disadvantages for the plain web, or any side effects that don't look great from the plain web architecture point of view? let's compare the concrete example of the tel: URI scheme:
+from the semantic web point of view, this looks very convenient, because any semantic web client can safely live in an HTTP-only world and assume that descriptions can always be found via httpsRange-14 (if they are available). but are there any disadvantages for the plain web, or any side effects that don't look great from the plain web architecture point of view? let's compare the concrete example of the tel: URI scheme:

 - in the plain web approach (which is the way it has been done), there is a tel: URI scheme (RFC 3966) which defines a new class of resources, in this case telephones, and an access method, the ability to call them. browsers not knowing this scheme will refuse to follow links (i.e., to resolve those URIs), but since they don't provide calling services, that's not too bad. links break on the web, and that's a feature, not a problem.

 - in the semantic web approach, there would be a magic https: prefix, for example